-Implementation of a records management program involves the participation of agency personnel and the agency’s Records Officer, working in cooperation with staff of the Kentucky Department for Libraries and Archives and the State Archives and Records Commission.
+Implementation of a records management program involves the participation of agency personnel and the agency’s Records Officer, working in cooperation with staff of the Kentucky Department for Libraries and Archives and the State Libraries, Archives, and Records Commission.

 KRS 171.410 - 740

-establishes the roles and responsibilities that the head of a public agency, the Department for Libraries and Archives, and the State Archives and Records Commission have for ensuring that public records are created and well-managed and that permanently valuable records are preserved, protected, and accessible.
+establishes the roles and responsibilities that the head of a public agency, the Department for Libraries and Archives, and the State Libraries, Archives, and Records Commission have for ensuring that public records are created and well-managed and that permanently valuable records are preserved, protected, and accessible.